 As a woman in a leadership role at Subway, I am very cognisant of the role I play in inspiring the younger generations just starting out in their careers.
-To that interesting thing you have read recently?
-I promise I don't only read news about subs and sarnies, but it caught my attention that Costa is introducing M&S sandwiches!

-end, I sit on a global women in leadership forum.
+To that end, I sit on a global women in leadership forum.
 Encouraging women to progress within any sector also requires implementing small changes on a daily basis and ensuring that you are the kind of leader who has the diversity and inclusion agenda in mind at all times.
 Throughout my career, I have had the privilege of mentoring and coaching women, of whom several have moved into leadership roles or set up their own businesses.